jackycorbs/devtank-dtlib/docs/dtlib_overview.md

 "output_good"     : Message reported as good output and to "output" file.
 "output_bad"      : Message reported as bad output and to "output" file.
 "store_value"     : Add a named value to be stored in the database with the results.
+"sleep"           : Sleep to use in tests, the wait will be logged in output.
+Can be overloaded with custom code.
+"exit"            : Early exit the test.
+Default is a fail, but to exit early sucessfully, do exit(0) "freeze_test"     : Pause the test in given position for hardware debug.

 Tests are arranged into "test groups".
 These contain a list of tests and